nephio-project/docs/content/en/docs/porch/contributors-guide/dev-process.md

 - run the end-to-end tests against that
 - deletes the kind cluster if all tests passed

-This process closely mimics the end-to-end tests that are run against your PR on Github.
+This process closely mimics the end-to-end tests that are run against your PR on GitHub.

 In order to run just one particular test case you can execute something similar to this: